Zen4All-nl/Collect-Info-Through-Tabs-In-New-Style-for-Zen-Cart/README.md

 This is the information that is currently available by default on the product collect info pages, with one exception, I added the meta tags to the collect page.

-Additionla information can be found in the documentation folder.
+Additional information can be found in the documentation folder.

 Some screen shots:
 ![screenshot1](/docs/images/collect_info_01.png)